zpainter/iassist/content/about/general-assembly-minutes-2004.md

 6. Reports of Committees
 ------------------------

-i\.
+i.
 Education Committee - W Watkins: The report of the Committee will be made available on the IASSIST web site.
 Action plan for the next year includes a one day leadership workshop, based on the Canadian train-the-trainers.
 Expressed the importance of institutional support.